usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 Also this mitigates the question of when a punctuation character gets used as a word forming character.
 A marker is treated as a space.
 Multiple spaces are treated as a single space.
-The precise set of space characters is yet to be decided but will probably be closely aligned to \\p{Zs}.
+The precise set of space characters is yet to be decided but will probably be closely aligned to \\p{Zs} (Unicode character of general category Zs which includes all the various space characters.
+Perhaps we should also include Cf. The precise character set is to be resolved).

 ### Including And Ignoring Notes
 At the simplest level, footnote (or any other note) text is not part of the main scripture text.
-They may or may not be printed, it word counting through a text, it is very awkward to have to include notes into the count.
+They may or may not be printed, if word counting through a text, it is very awkward to have to include notes into the count.
 There are many other reason why it is easier to ignore notes when word counting through the text.
 And so we ignore them for primary referencing.
 But there are also good reasons for people to want to reference text within notes.
-For example, when interlinearising some people want to interlinearise their footnote text. l Interlinearising is a primary out of band text linkage use case for which word level and even character level referencing is necessary.
+For example, when interlinearising some people want to interlinearise their footnote text.
+Interlinearising is a primary out-of-band text linkage use case for which word level and even character level referencing is necessary.
 For this reason, we provide a mechanism for referencing notes and the words and characters within them.
 In effect one specifies the note number in a verse and then uses the proposed word and character referencing below that.
 The detailed syntax is described below.
 _Discuss other USFM markers including \s and \r_

 ### Normalization
-The normalization encoding moded question is relatively easy.
+The normalization encoding model question is relatively easy.
 We just have to pick one.
 The relative strengths and weaknesses of NFC vs NFD are:

 #### NFC
 This is the most common way that data is stored.
 Given NFC and NFD are canonically equivalent, there is no content difference between the two normal forms.